Wenfeng (Kevin) Su

 Biography

-Originally from Beijing, China, Kevin grew up in Sydney, Australia, and received a Bachelor of Arts Degree in Economics and Environmental Studies from the University of New South Wales.
-He attended Washburn University School of Law before transferring to Boston University School of Law, where he earned his Juris Doctor magna cum laude.
-During law school, Kevin completed a judicial externship clerking for the Honorable Stephen D. Hill at the Kansas Court of Appeals.
+Kevin obtained his Bachelor of Arts Degree in Economics and Environmental Studies from the University of New South Wales.
+He attended Washburn University School of Law before transferring to Boston University School of Law and earning his Juris Doctor magna cum laude.
+During law school, Kevin completed a judicial externship clerking for the Honorable Stephen D. Hill on the Kansas Court of Appeals.

-Prior to joining Miller Barondess, Kevin practiced in the Silicon Valley office of King & Wood Mallesons LLP.
+Prior to joining Miller Barondess, Kevin was an associate in the Silicon Valley office of King & Wood Mallesons LLP.

 Notable Representations